 But that points, in many ways, directly to the issue of our day that this century-old sermon still speaks to.
 The title itself draws out the comparison between a faithful pursuit of Christ and what is seen in many churches–after all, what is a “revival” in many places but a period, however long, where the faith is turned into a grand entertainment and distraction?
 How often is the concept of “revival” equated, not with life given by the Holy Spirit to live life in Christ, but with brief seasons of great emotion?

 But what Charles Spurgeon points to in his sermon is a reminder that the kind of spiritual revival needed in all of us, the kind that God’s people need to call for, is not emotional excitement, though it may and often can contain that.
-It should end with that though.
+It shouldn’t end with that, however.
 The kind of revival he is calling us to seek after is the kind that requires everything that we’ve talked about in the previous episodes.
 The revival is not an upswelling of feeling, but a trusting of our day to day life to a strength that is not our own.
 And it requires a unity in the body that is not static or intellectual by any means, but is constantly moving even as it rests fully in Christ.
 I am talking about unity in striving after holiness.Continue reading “Episode 60: Spiritual Revival, the Need of the Church”